Should I Sue for a Slip and Fall Injury?

 Element 4: Damages

 The owner’s breach of duty actually harmed you.
-If there was a raised sidewalk that tripped you, but you weren’t injured, there are no damages involved.
+If there was a raised sidewalk that tripped you, but you weren’t injured, there is no damage involved.
 “What you can get in a premises liability case is what is reasonable and fair compensation for the injured party’s harms and losses,” says Epstein.
 “It’s not an award; it’s compensation to make the injured person whole.”

 Personal injury laws vary from state to state in how they assign liability.
-For example:
+For example, states differ in how they address the following questions:

-States differ in how they address these questions.
 Some completely bar recovery if you are partly to blame for your injuries.
 Others allow a modified or reduced form of recovery.
-For example, if the court concludes that you were 25 percent responsible for your injuries, you can only recover 75 percent from the defendant in the lawsuit.
+For example, if the court concludes that you were 25 percent responsible for your injuries, you can only recover 75 percent from the defendant in the personal injury lawsuit.

-Knowing the negligence laws in your state is important for estimating the compensation you might be entitled to through a lawsuit.
+Knowing the negligence laws in your state is important for estimating the compensation you can recover through a lawsuit.
+Talk to an experienced attorney who can explain the legal issues under your state laws.

 Every state has a law called the statute of limitations that sets the time limit for plaintiffs to bring a lawsuit after their injuries.
-Statutes of limitations vary depending on the state and type of case but generally range from 2 to 6 years.
+Statutes of limitations vary depending on the state and type of case, but generally range from two to six years.

-If you bring a lawsuit, it’s imperative to file it before the statute of limitations is up.
-If you miss the deadline, you are barred from filing a case in the future and cannot recover damages.
+If you bring a lawsuit, it’s imperative to file it before the statute of limitations expires.
+If you miss the deadline, you cannot recover damages.
 In most premises liability cases, including slip and falls, the property owner’s insurance company will compensate you for your injuries.
 You may have to balance negotiations with the insurance company with the timeframe of filing a lawsuit.

 If the insurance company delays or does not pay out, it is a good reason to pursue legal action.
 Make sure you are within the legal timeframe.

-For example, say someone is injured because of a raised sidewalk.
+You should try to get evidence as soon as possible, since the unsafe conditions that caused your injuries could be changed after the fact.
+This would make proving a case more difficult.
+For example, say someone trips because of a raised sidewalk.
 No one notifies the defendant that there’s going to be a lawsuit.
 Meanwhile, the defendant already had plans to fix the sidewalk the week after the accident.

 Many slip and fall attorneys provide free consultations to learn about your case.
-These free case evaluations let you get helpful legal advice and decide if the attorney or law firm meets your needs.
+These free case evaluations let you get helpful legal advice and decide if the attorney meets your needs.
+A slip and fall lawyer can also give you a good idea of how much you can recover in a fair settlement payout.

 What do I do next?